Best Colleges & Universities in Louisiana

 Average Net Price: $8,393

 Salary After Attending: $27,600

-For a valuable public community college degree at an affordable price, River Parishes Community College may be the school for you.
-With 3,146 students, RPCC awards associate’s degrees to a wide spectrum of students from all walks of life.
+For those seeking a valuable public community college degree at an affordable price, River Parishes Community College is a viable school.
+With a student body of 3,146 students, RPCC awards associate’s degrees to a broad spectrum of students from all walks of life.
 Its 3:2 female-to-male ratio ensures a diverse mix of experiences for all enrolled students.

-Choose from degrees and certificates in 7 different fields.
+RPCC offers degrees and certificates in 7 different fields.
 Popular programs include liberal arts, precision production, and engineering.
-With distance education options available, you can take classes on-campus or choose to study from the privacy of your own home.
-RPCC’s 31:1 student-faculty ratio ensures a mix of small classes and lecture-style classes, giving you a well-rounded academic experience.
+With distance education options available, students can take classes on-campus or choose to study from the privacy of their own home.
+RPCC’s 31:1 student-faculty ratio ensures a mix of small classes and lecture-style classes, giving them a well-rounded academic experience.

-Participate in 4 student organizations during your time at RPCC, including 2 honor societies.
-As you approach graduation, the TRiO offices provide extensive career counseling and guidance to keep your professional life on track.
+Four student organizations help students experience a fulfilling extracurricular life during their time at RPCC, including 2 honor societies.
+As students approach graduation, the TRiO offices provide extensive career counseling and guidance to keep their professional lives on track.
 The school has an open admissions policy and offers credit for life experiences, ensuring that returning students get a head start on their education.